 When you construct an essay that satisfies you, ask a trusted teacher to proofread and critique it.
 Make any changes required, and type the essay into a word processor or text editor so that you can copy and paste it onto the electronic college application.
 This will help prevent errors and typos that might occur if you retype the essay into the essay window when you're filling out the application form.

 Finally, submit your college essay, along with any other application materials, well before the submission deadline.
 This shows colleges that you're serious about developing your future potential with their institution.

-For lots more information on applying to college, see the links on the next page.
+For lots more information on applying to college, see the links below.

 Related HowStuffWorks Articles

 - Austin, Judy.
 Email interview.
 English Department Chair, North Forsyth High School, Cumming, GA.
 Jan.
 21, 2010.